 The project consists of; a multi-functional communal building with the primary function of holding culinary workshops using organic produce from the farm and other locally sourced products; Twelve shared ownership villas welcoming international participants year round; a structure to house students from all over the world in the fields of sustainable engineering and building, agriculture, permaculture and environmental protection.

-We anticipate that Nikita’s Village will be completed within three years beginning in 2017.
+We anticipate that Nikita’s Village will be completed within three years beginning in Spring of 2020.
 The initial phase will entail financial planning and allocation, implementing road infrastructures and site access, planting fruit-bearing indigenous trees and holding student workshops in sustainable building, including the collection of local, onsite stone, earth and natural insulation.

 The involvement of local builders knowledgeable about traditional construction methods with the intention of providing training and research opportunities will result in a model villa.
 From there, any changes to the project scope will be adjusted before additional villas are built.
-Year one will also include the implementation of the turtle sanctuary and relevant maintenance and care of 42 of this indigenous species,
+Ye

 as well as the beginning construction of the communal buildings— student housing, farm buildings and the culinary workshop/administrative office.
 Years two and three will consist of villa and communal building completion, implementation of rainwater collection systems, solar energy installation, completion of infrastructures and continuation of farming activities.